wormhole-foundation/xdapp-book/src/dapps/2_crossChainInteroperability.md

 There are some other essential things you should know about bridges before going further:

-- Bridges are capable of being decentralized in theory, but are often quite centralized in practice.
+- Bridges are capable of being decentralized in theory, but every Bridge has its own trust and security assumptions as its impossibl to make a truelly trustless bridge.
-- Bridges are currently the only way to hold a token on a chain other than its 'native' chain.
-If you're holding ETH on a chain other than Ethereum, it is, by definition, a wrapped token.
+- Bridges are currently the one of the ways to hold a token on a chain other than its 'native' chain.
+If you're holding ETH on a chain other than Ethereum, it is, by definition, a wrapped token that represents the value of ETH on some other chain and uses vaults/ smart contracts to derive the value.
 - Bridges are all mutually incompatible with each other.
 Using multiple bridges just makes 'double wrapped' tokens.
-- If tokens have become double wrapped after traversing multiple bridges or blockchains, there can be a complex unwrapping process to get back to the original token.
+- If tokens have become double wrapped after traversing multiple bridges or blockchains, there can be a complex unwrapping process to get back to the original token but its improtant to make sure the check the wrapped asset contracts to make sure the mint-burn mechanism works.

 This explains how the ecosystem arrived at its current state -- CEXs are a solution to siloed blockchains, DEXs are a simple response to CEXs, and DEXs have created a demand for bridges.
 Each solution in this timeline is an ad-hoc patch to the previous problem, and the current landscape of fractured liquidity, double wrapped tokens, isolated user bases and wallet incompatibilities is the result.